MrShoenel/orchestration-tools/readme.md

 # OrchestrationTools
 Collection of `orchestration-tools` that help building an infrastructure or to orchestrate resources through NodeJS.

+## Install from npm
+This package can be installed using the following command: `npm install sh.orchestration-tools`.

 ## Current list of included tools
 * __Job__ - a class that can encapsulate and represent any (asynchronous) work.
 Supports `Promise`-based work, enhanced states, simple eventing and progress.
 * __JobQueue__ - a queue that supports parallel jobs with free degree of parallelism.